thoughtspot/thoughtspot.github.io/pages/disaster_recovery/node_failure.md

 ---
-title: [elephant]
+title: [Node failure]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "ThoughtSpot uses replication of stored data.
+When a disk goes bad, ThoughtSpot continues to operate.
+"
 sidebar: mydoc_sidebar
 ---
-# Node failure

-ThoughtSpot uses replication of stored data.
-When a disk goes bad, ThoughtSpot continues to operate.

 To support high availability, your ThoughtSpot instance must have at least three nodes.
 In a three or more node system, if one node fails, its services will be distributed to the other nodes.
 The failover is automatic.
 However, when a node fails, you should contact ThoughtSpot Support about replacing the node when possible.

 A node is considered to have failed when one or more of these conditions occur: